-In our continuing study of the Word of God, we return to the eighth chapter of Luke, this morning, Luke chapter 8.
+In our continuing study of the Word of God, we return to the 8th chapter of Luke, this morning, Luke chapter 8.
 And what I think for many of you will be a recollection of a Sunday school story that you will, no doubt, remember when I read it.
 This is one of those favorite stories about Jesus that shows up in almost every children's book.
 Almost every Sunday school teacher has told it.
-It is the story of Jesus calming the storm.
-Luke chapter 8, let me read verses 22 through verse 25.
+It is the story of Jesus calming the storm, Luke chapter 8.
+Let me read verses 22 through verse 25.

 But God has a plan and it's a twofold plan.
 He has a plan to redeem His people and to redeem His planet.
 And that plan begins to unfold early in redemptive history in the Old Testament as God promises there will come a Redeemer who will redeem His people.
 And He will also redeem His planet and one person will do both.